Ride Week Tasmania

 This is your more traditional ride week, open to anyone and includes a mix of exploration and skills lessons to improve your riding.
 Many of our women participants have asked for a trip they can share with their male partners or even a trip their partner can go on alone or with a buddy and not miss all the fun.

-On most days, we allocate time for a lesson-style skills session and focus on a specific technique to help level up your riding.
+On some days, we allocate time for a lesson-style skills session and focus on a specific technique to help level up your riding.
 If a skills lesson isn’t your thing, it's totally fine; you can hit the trails and explore.

 This is a once-per-year trip.
 Looking for a women’s specific retreat?
 Head back to Our Trips page to see what else is on offer.